repomesh/RedCode/README.md

 ## 📖 Questions

-Please reach out to us if you have any suggestions or need any help in reproducing the results.
-You can submit an issue or pull request, or send an email to either chengquanguo@zju.edu.cn, xunliu.aq@gmail.com or chulinx2@illinois.edu.
+Please don't hesitate to reach out to us if you have any suggestions or need any help in reproducing the results.
+You can submit an issue or pull request, or send an email to either chengquanguo@uchicago.edu, xunliu.aq@gmail.com or chulinx2@illinois.edu.
 Thanks for your attention!